A wine labeled Bordeaux Superieur AC is a great place to start when trying Bordeaux wines.

 “Mis En Bouteille au Château”

 The literal translation is “Put in Bottle at Winery.”
-Which means that the Producer listed on the label is the one who made the wine.
+This means that the Producer listed on the label is the one who made the wine.
 This handy little statement helps screen out poor quality negotiant-blended supermarket swill.
 Look for “Mis En Bouteille au Château” or “Mis En Bouteille a la Propriete”

-Made by the same producer in the same area… The one on the right is classified as a Grand Cru Classé “A”.
+Made by the same producer in the same area… The one on the right is classified as a Grand Cru Classé “A.”

 4. Classifications Usually Make Wine Cost More